 If buying a used bait vending machine, ask the owner, if the bill acceptor has been upgraded to accept new currency.
 Ask if the control board has been upgraded, to have the latest functions.
 Also ask, if they offer tech support.

 Be careful when are considering purchasing a used bait machine.
 Many of the machines for sale are in need of repair and some must be upgraded.
 Some of these repairs and upgrades can be in the hundreds of dollars.
 Purchasing a machine that is not operating properly will not make you money.

 Be very careful when dealing with companies on the Internet.
-Do your homework, some companies selling bait vending machines aren’t who they say they are.
+Do your homework, some companies selling bait vending machines online aren’t as they appear.
 Bottom line you can say anything on the net and you can look much bigger than you really are.
-Find out who builds the machines and by all means make sure they are rated for outdoor use.
+Find out who builds the machines and by all means do your homework, make sure they are rated for outdoor use.